How to choose between the Fitbit Versa and Apple Watch

-The Versa is the Fitbit Ionic ($347 at The Good Guys)'s more attractive younger sibling, with a slimmer body, swappable straps and a lower price.
+The Versa is the Fitbit Ionic ($300 at Dell Home)'s more attractive younger sibling, with a slimmer body, swappable straps and a lower price.
 It also costs $50 less than the cheapest Apple Watch model, the Series 1, or $130 less than the Series 3.
 (In the UK, the Versa is £50 less than the Apple Watch Series 1 and in Australia AU$60 less.)

 So, how do you choose between the Fitbit Versa and the Apple Watch 3?